ramontayag/rpi-playbooks/README.md

 # Usage

+NOTE: I'm currently moving these playbooks to use Docker whenever possible and wise.
+See progress in the [hypriot_compat](https://github.com/ramontayag/rpi-playbooks/tree/hypriot_compat) branch.

 It looks like the new version of Raspbian do not have SSH enabled.
 This is probably for the better - people won't accidentally leave the port open with the default password `raspberry`.
 However, it makes it a little harder to get your Pi setup because you'll need a monitor and a keyboard.

 - Before we start, boot up your Pi, and in `sudo raspi-config`, navigate to Advanced Options and enable SSH.